Deans of Colleges / Directors of Services

 - What is my health and safety management system and am I confident that all that needs to done is being done?

 You really should be in a position to respond positively to the above or be confident that you have sufficient systems and people in place to ensure simple issues such as these are being addressed successfully.

 However, sometimes it just boils down to this - can you answer the following positively?

-- If a HSE Inspector was to request a meeting with you tomorrow are you satisfied that you will be able to demonstrate you have systems in place within your College / Department that not only identifies risk, but also ensures these risks are suitably managed and reduced so no one is harmed?
+- If a HSE Inspector was to request a meeting with you tomorrow are you satisfied that you will be able to demonstrate you have systems in place within your College / Service that not only identifies risk, but also ensures these risks are suitably managed and reduced so no one is harmed?

-Every year you and your health and safety monitoring team should undertake a College / Departmental-wide self-audit of your activities and controls.
+Every year you and your health and safety monitoring team should undertake a College / Service-wide self-audit of your activities and controls.
 Normally this will take the form of completing a checklist and undertaking sample inspections to prove to yourselves that what's being said is actually happening.

-The results of this self-audit should highlight what your College / Department is doing well and what areas require more effort or support.
+The results of this self-audit should highlight what your College / Service is doing well and what areas require more effort or support.
 A copy of this self-audit should be forwarded to Health and Safety Services.